Last Updated: August 5th, 2021 at 9:21 pm

 Plea Bargaining Negotiations

 In some cases, the prosecution will offer defendants a reduced or lighter sentence if they cooperate with the prosecution or admit guilt.
-For instance, suppose a defendant that has essential information about other defendants in their case, or another case altogether.
+For instance, suppose a defendant has essential information about other defendants in their case, or another case altogether.
 That information may be considered valuable enough to offer a lenient sentence.

 If a plea bargain is offered, it is the defense attorney’s responsibility to communicate the offer to their client and to give advice about whether or not to accept it.
 They also work to negotiate the best deal for their client.
 Plea bargain deals can result in a combination of smaller fines, less prison time, and a reduced sentence.